OpenSourceEconomics/respy/docs/reference_guides/randomness_and_reproducibility.rst

 initial value at the begin of every iteration.

-As a general rule, models in **respy** are reproducible or use the same randomness as long as only model parameters are changed, e.g. utility or type shifts, but the structure of the model stays the same.
+As a general rule, models in **respy** are reproducible or use the same randomness as long as only model parameters are changed, for example utility parameters, but the structure of the model stays the same.
 The following list includes example of structural changes to the model.